Skip to Content

 Immanuel Giel, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

-I spent three years at university in Lancaster, and although it’s a small city, it’s still worth visiting.
+I spent three years at university in Lancaster, and although it’s a small city in north England, it’s still worth visiting.
 It’s a beautiful city and one with some great sights.

 Chief among them is Lancaster Castle, which was originally thought to have been an old Roman fort, was used as a prison until as recently as 2011 and is now open to the public.